ayaanhossain/oligopool/README.md

 ## Getting Started

-`Oligopool Calculator` is carefully designed, easy to use, and wicked fast.
+`Oligopool Calculator` is carefully designed, easy to use, and stupid fast.

 You can import the library and use its various functions either in a script or in a `jupyter` `notebook` environment.
 Use `help(...)` to read the docs as necessary and follow along.